MadhuranS/zendesk-ticket-viewer/README.md

       "subdomain": "zccsubdomain.zendesk.com" //Your zendesk subdomain }
    ```
-  9. Run `npm run test` to run backend and then frontend unit tests, use `npm run test:client` to run exclusively frontend tests and use `npm run test:server` to run exclusively backend tests
+  9. Run `npm run test` in the project root to run backend and then frontend unit tests, or use `npm run test:client` to run exclusively frontend tests and use `npm run test:server` to run exclusively backend tests
   10. In the project root, run `npm run dev` to run the project.
 The api server is on port 5000 and the client is on port 3000.
 Please ensure both ports are free to be used.
-  11. Use the app however you wish!

  ### Usage instructions
   - The main page renders a list of all tickets, you can paginate through the tickets using the paginate tool at the top and bottom of the page.